-Ransomware is a relatively new but rapidly growing threat that can affect any business, in any industry, of any size.
+Ransomware is a rapidly growing threat that can affect any business, in any industry, of any size.
 It doesn’t require complicated coding, and as far as viruses go, creating ransomware is as accessible as deciding to start a pick pocket scheme.
 Unfortunately, for businesses, it also means that it is a relentless battle to defend against, and it requires constant supervision.

 Does Everyone Else Know What to do Except Me?

 How a responsible business owner is supposed to respond when affected by ransomware is still not common knowledge.
 Very rarely is the target a specific company, and it often blindsides victims into a panic mode.
 The typical response for those without a plan is almost always a series of desperate attempts to recover data, finger pointing blame, and then googling how to access cryptocurrency (to pay the ransom).
 In hindsight, most companies wished they had a plan, or had at least started a conversation on the topic.
 If this is you, you are not alone.